 Set Instant Pot to high pressure, 7 minutes.
 When finished, allow to go to the keep warm setting for 10 minutes.
 Release any remaining pressure manually.
 Remove meat and set aside, lightly covered.

 To steam Pita:

-Set Pressure to high, one minute.
+Set Pressure to steam, one minute.
 When the pot begins to make noises and some steam is starting to come up around the back of the lid, push the cancel button and remove the pita.
-The Instant Pot does not have to come up to full pressure.
 Remove towel and wrap in a dry towel to keep warm.
 Warning: some of the pita may be a little on the wet side so it’s a good idea to steam one or two extra.

-To assemble, lay out a square of foil, put a pita on top.
+To assemble Gyros, lay out a square of foil, put a pita on top.
 Spread a little Tzatziki down the center of a pita, add several slices of meat, top with more Tzatziki, slices of onion, tomato & lettuce.
 Wrap up with the foil and serve.

 - 1/2 a large cucumber, peeled and seeded

 - 2 large garlic cloves, finely minced or 3/4 teaspoon garlic powder